HomeSellingExpert brand logo

 Step 2.
 Get an expert assessment

-Once a structural engineer's been instruction, you'll need to wait for the engineer's actual visit.
+Once a structural engineer's been instructed, you'll need to wait for the engineer's actual visit.

 After that, you'll need to wait a little longer for their report to be filed.